techidaily/site-windows11/source/_posts/troubleshooting-winpcs-fatal-pink-flash.md

  While overclocking does provide a slight boost in performance, it can lead to an increased system temperature and even damage system components if not done correctly.
 In such a case, you must reverse the overclocking or undo such modifications to prevent further issues.

- There are many different[tools for overclocking a computer](https://www.makeuseof.com/best-cpu-overclocking-software/) , and thankfully, most of them come with a**Reset** button to undo the changes.
+ There are many different [tools for overclocking a computer](https://www.makeuseof.com/best-cpu-overclocking-software/) , and thankfully, most of them come with a**Reset** button to undo the changes.
 You can locate the reset option in the main screen of the program you've used for overclocking utility or in its settings too.
 After using the reset option, you need to restart your system to reverse overclocking.

 ![Reset Option In MSI Afterburner Tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/reset-option-in-msi-afterburner.jpg)